tpoisot/ms_proba_networks/ms/maintext.md

 # Introduction

-Ecological networks are an efficient way to represent the interactions between individual, populations, or species.
-Historically, their study has focused on (i) linking their structure to community or ecosystem-level properties such as stability [@mcca14], the maintenance of species richness [@bast09;@haer14], ecosystem functioning [@theb03;@duff02], and (ii) describing the overall structure of networks, with a particular attention on food webs [@dunn06] and plant-pollinator interactions [@basc03;@jord87].
-To a large extent, the description of network structure enabled questions about how it ties into functional properties, and it is no surprise that the methodology to describe networks is large.
+Ecological networks are an efficient way to represent the interactions between individuals, populations, or species.
+Historically, their study has focused on describing their structure, with a particular attention on food webs [@dunn06] and plant-pollinator interactions [@basc03;@jord87], and linking this structure to community or ecosystem-level properties such as stability [@mcca14], the maintenance of species richness [@bast09;@haer14], or ecosystem functioning [@theb03;@duff02].
+To a large extent, the description of ecological networks resulted in the emergence of questions about how functions emerged from structure, and this stimulated the development of a dense methodological literature.

-Most measures of network structure function in the following way.
-Given a network as input, they return a *property* based on one or several *units* within this network.
-Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), and some others are *emerging* properties (they require knowledge of higher-order structures).
+Given a network as input, measures of network structure return a *property* based on one or several *units* from this network.
+Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emerging* (they require knowledge of higher-order structures).
 For example, connectance, the proportion of realized interactions, is a direct property of a network.
-The degree of a node (how many interactions it is involved in) is a direct property of the node, whereas the degree distribution is an emerging property of all nodes.
-Establishing a difference between direct and emerging properties is important when interpreting their values: direct properties are conceptually equivalent to means, whereas emerging properties are conceptually equivalent to variances.
+The degree of a node (how many interactions it is involved in) is a direct property of the node.
+The nestedness of a network, on the other hand, is an emerging property that is not directly predictable from the degree of all nodes.
+Establishing a difference between direct and emerging properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first "moment" of network units, whereas emerging properties are conceptually equivalent to variances or other higher-order "moments".

-In the recent years, the interpretation of the values of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space, and time; species from the same pool do not interact in a consistent way [@pois12c].
-Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emerging property of the response of ecological interactions to environmental factors and chance events [@pois14].
+In the recent years, the interpretation of the values of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space and time, because species from the same pool do not interact in a consistent way [@pois12c].
+Empirical and theoretical studies suggest that the network is not the right unit to understand this variation;
+rather, network variation is an emerging property of the response of ecological interactions to environmental factors and chance events [@pois14].
 Interactions can vary because of local mis-matching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14;@cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows predicting the cumulative change in network structure, but not the change at the level of individual interactions.

-Taken together, these considerations highlight the need to amend our current methodology on ecological network to give more importance to the variation at the interaction level.
-Because the methodology to describe networks has first been crafted at a time when assuming that interactions did not vary, it is unsuited to address the questions that probabilistic networks allows asking.
-In this paper, we show that several direct and emerging core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context; we conclude by showing how this methodology can be applied to exploit the information contained in the variability and networks, and reduce the computational burden of current methods in network analysis.
+Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, to give more importance to variation at the interaction level.
+Because the methodological corpus available to describe ecological networks has first been crafted at a time when it was assumed that interactions were invariants, it is unsuited to address the questions that probabilistic networks allow us to ask.
+In this paper, we show that several direct and emerging core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12;@pois14]; we conclude by showing how this methodology can be applied to exploit the information contained in the variability of networks, and reduce the computational burden of current methods in network analysis.

 # Metrics

-Throughout this section, we will assume the following notation. $\mathbf{A}$ is a matrix wherein $A_{ij}$ is $\text{P}(ij)$, *i.e.* the probability that species $i$ establishes an interaction with species $j$.
-If $\mathbf{A}$ represents a unipartite network (*e.g.* a food web), it is a square matrix and the probabilities of each species interacting with itself.
-If $\mathbf{A}$ represents a bipartite network (*e.g.* a pollination network), it will most likely not be square.
-We call $S$ the number of species, and $R$ and
-$C$ respectively the number of rows and columns. $S = R + C$ in unipartite networks, and $S = R+C$ in bipartite networks.
+Throughout this paper, we use the following notation. $\mathbf{A}$ is a matrix wherein $A_{ij}$ is $\text{P}(ij)$, *i.e.* the probability that species $i$ establishes an interaction with species $j$.
+If $\mathbf{A}$ represents a unipartite network (*e.g.* a food web), it is a square matrix and contains the probabilities of each species interacting with itself.
+If $\mathbf{A}$ represents a bipartite network (*e.g.* a pollination network), it will not necessarily be square.
+We call $S$ the number of species, and $R$ and $C$ respectively the number of rows and columns. $S = R = C$ in unipartite networks, and $S = R+C$ in bipartite networks.

 Note that all of the measures defined below can be applied on a bipartite